wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 such as five-level page tables.
 Address translations are performed by the two-level TLB structure, and when the TLB misses, a page walk is conducted to retrieve the address translation entry from the page table in the main memory.
+The MMU is assumed to have page walk caches (PWCs) that store the intermediate results of the page walk.
+These PWCs are indexed using the index bits that lead to the intermediate levels.
+When the PWC misses, the page table walker will attempt to retrieve the entry from the cache hierarchy.
+If the translation entry is cached by the hierarchy, the page table walker can still avoid a main memory access by reading the entry from the cache.
+Otherwise, the entry is read from the main memory, and inserted into both the cache hierarchy and the PWCs.